 Sprout is one of the best out there, with a friendly, easy to use interface.
 Schedule and queue your posts, monitor your content to see what’s performing best, find good stuff to repost, and get notified each time someone hashtags something.

-And that’s just a few of the many cool functions it offers.
+Those are just a few of the many cool functions it offers.

 Start with their free 30-month trial and check out their plans for small, medium size or large businesses.

 Bitly is a cool, practical tool that lets you shorten URLs, save and share your favorite links that you find online.
-This tool comes as quite handy since Twitter has a character limits, saving you some precious space.
+This tool comes as quite handy since Twitter has a character limit, saving you some precious space.
 If you create an account, you also get to customize your link (eg.) which makes them look neater.
-You can also track your link performance over time with indication of incoming traffic that is going to your link on any given day.
+You can also track your link performance over time with an indication of incoming traffic that is going to your link on any given day.